anexponent/tgr-laravel-wallet/README.md

 ```

-This will merge the `wallet.php` config file where you can specify the Users, Wallets & Transactions classes if you have custom ones.
+This will merge the `config.php` config file where you can specify the Users, Wallets & Transactions classes if you have custom ones.

 ## Usage